-\ Contractual amounts as of December 31, 2007, have been revised to conform to the current year presentation, and now include accrued interest of \$1,475,574.
-However, the inclusion of interest for comparability did not result in any change in previously recorded net income since the related notes receivable are presented at their estimated fair values.
+^{} Presentation of contractual amounts as of December 31, 2007, has been revised to conform to the current year presentation, and now include accrued interest of \$1,475,574.
+The inclusion of interest in the 2007 period was solely for comparability and did not change previously reported net income, since the related receivables are presented, including accrued interest, at their estimated fair values.